tharikaGitHub/apim-distributed-dev-setup/README.md

     ps -ef | grep 'wso2' | grep -v grep | awk '{print $2}' | xargs -r kill -9
     ```
 - If you encounter a database issue, retry the operation.
+- If you see an error in starting up the servers when the script runs because of exceeding the retry count, wait for some time and try accessing the APIM server urls.
+This is because the servers could be taking more time to start than ususal in your machine.
+You can check the logs from the `/logs` directory in the cloned repo to make sure the servers have started.